Paperform vs Wufoo: Which Is Better in 2026?

 Extreme Simplicity for Disposable Forms

 If you need a dead-simple contact form, RSVP, or feedback widget and don't care about design, payments, or calculations, Wufoo gets you there with minimal friction.
-The drag-and-drop builder is straightforward — arguably less of a learning curve than Paperform's document-style editor for someone who just needs five fields and a submit button.
-For truly throwaway forms with no complexity, Wufoo's simplicity is its remaining advantage.
+The drag-and-drop builder is straightforward, and for someone who just needs five fields and a submit button it's a shorter learning curve than Paperform's document-style editor.
+For truly throwaway forms with no complexity, that simplicity is Wufoo's remaining advantage.

 More Free Submissions

 Wufoo's free plan allows 100 submissions per month versus Paperform's 30.
 If you're running a low-volume form where submission count is the binding constraint, Wufoo gives you 3x the free headroom.
-However, Wufoo's free plan limits you to 5 forms, 10 fields per form, and no payment processing — so the extra submissions come with severe feature restrictions.
+The catch is that Wufoo's free plan also limits you to 5 forms, 10 fields per form, and no payment processing, so the extra submissions come with heavy feature restrictions.
 For basic surveys or internal feedback forms where you need volume over capability, the 100-submission ceiling is a real advantage.

 SurveyMonkey Ecosystem